Barani2396/Kindness-Cafe/README.md

 # Kindness-Cafe
- Simple catering site - using django
+Catering site - using django